The African Union, Bilateral Engagement & Agricultural Development: Delegation to Ethiopia

 Other issues which also arose during the course of the delegation’s programme are summarised below as follows;

-- The forthcoming 9th Ministerial meeting of the WTO in Bali was raised with the Minister of Finance and Development.
+The forthcoming 9th Ministerial meeting of the WTO in Bali was raised with the Minister of Finance and Development.
 It was noted that this meeting will hopefully see a deal reached on trade facilitation, elements of agriculture and development issues, and that although Ethiopia is not yet a member, its accession process is underway and any deal reached in Bali will have implications for Ethiopia in the future.
-It was also noted that DFID, in conjunction with BIS, has potential to support the Ethiopian Ministry of Trade in meeting its accession commitments; this was marked for further follow up.
+It was also noted that DFID, in conjunction with BIS, has potential to support the Ethiopian Ministry of Trade in meeting its accession commitments.

-- You can read here Jonathan Djangoly MP’s report on the Parliamentary conference on the WTO held in paralell to the 9th Ministerial
+You can read here Jonathan Djangoly MP’s report on the Parliamentary conference on the WTO held in parallel to the 9th Ministerial

 Education and Employment: